-In 1665, about a quarter of all Londoners died of the Great Plague—but bubonic plague was not the only deadly disease circulating in the city.
+In 1665, about a quarter of all Londoners died of the Great Plague—but bubonic plague wasn’t the only deadly disease circulating in the city.
 A published register, called London’s Dreadful Visitation, or, A Collection of All the Bills of Mortality, recorded the causes of death and the number of victims in London between December 20, 1664 and December 19, 1665.
-The systematic, parish-by-parish tally reveals the rapid spread of plague throughout the capital: a total of one victim, recorded in the first week, increased to 7165 during the week of September 12-19, 1665.
+The systematic, parish-by-parish tally reveals the rapid spread of plague throughout the capital: a total of one victim, recorded in the first week, increased to 7165 during the week of September 12 to 19, 1665.

 But quite a few Londoners met their fates in other ways.
 Here’s a look into the antiquated diseases that managed to kill those that Yersinia pestis couldn’t catch.

 Winde is listed throughout the Bills as a constant cause of death.
 According to the Oxford English Dictionary, winde referred to paroxysms of severe gastrointestinal pain, which could have been symptoms of numerous diseases.

 Purples described purple blotches on the skin caused by broken blood vessels, indicative of an underlying illness, such as scurvy or a circulation disorder.
 It could also mean the most severe stage of smallpox.

 People who died of livergrown suffered from an enlarged (or failing) liver.
 Doctors could diagnose it through the combination of other symptoms, like jaundice and abdominal pain.
 It was commonly a result of alcoholism, but could be caused by a number of disorders.

 Infant mortality was extremely high before the advent of modern medicine.
 The Bills distinguished abortive (miscarried), stillborn, infant, and chrisom deaths—the latter term specified infants who died within the first month of life, around the time they were baptized with special white cloths called chrisomes.